Midori Days: Other characters

 An 11th-grader who is one of the popular and best students at Seiji's school, and the daughter of a trading company's chairman.
 For her popularity, she has earned the unofficial nickname kamakiri fujin ("praying mantis").

 Media

 Manga

-Midori Days, written and illustrated by Kazurou Inoue, was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from September 18, 2002, to July 21, 2004.
+Written and illustrated by Kazurou Inoue, Midori Days was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from September 18, 2002, to July 21, 2004.
 The 85 individual chapters were collected into eight tankōbon volumes, published from January 18, 2003, to October 18, 2004.

 The series was licensed in North America by Viz Media, in Singapore by Chuang Yi, and in Australia by Madman Entertainment.